 - The vendor does not ask questions about your ability to care for the puppy

 To turn things on their head in order to find your perfect Bulldog pup, try the following:

-A Bulldog may yearn to be a coach potato, but this isn’t good for their health.
+A Bulldog may yearn to be a couch potato, but this isn’t good for their health.

 They do have a healthy appetite which means all that lolling around gets converted to fat rather than muscle.

-However, this isn’t a matter of forcing your Bulldog to run round the block, because they just aren’t made for sustained aerobic exercise.
+However, this isn’t a matter of forcing your Bulldog to run around the block, because they just aren’t made for sustained aerobic exercise.

 Instead, go for a sustained potter.

 A walk with a Bulldog means leaving plenty of time and going at their pace.